South Florida Fair held in May for first time ever

 Putting two fairs together in one year has been quite the task.

-South Florida Fair CEO and President Vicki Chouris said, “The fair is 109 years old and I feel 109 years old after producing a fair in January and again in May it’s been a lot of hard work but the dedicated team we have here the staff, the volunteers the Board of Directors it’s going to happen and it’s going to be a good one for all of us”
+South Florida Fair CEO and President Vicki Chouris said, "The fair is 109 years old and I feel 109 years old after producing a fair in January and again in May," South Florida Fair CEO and President Vicki Chouris said.
+"It's been a lot of hard work, but the dedicated team we have here -- the staff, the volunteers, the board of directors -- it's going to happen and it's going to be a good one for all of us."

 Chouris said the mini-fair was a big success and hopes this month will follow suit.